 A few hundred years ago, just 12 types of metal were known.
 Today, there are more than 3,500 distinctive materials in the steel industry alone.
 There are also in excess of 350,000 metal grades, defined by different national standards, in more than 15 million variations, for 74 designations.
 ASTM, AISI, EN, DIN, BS, JIS and GOST standards are the tip of the iceberg.
 It’s no wonder, therefore, that understanding metal and its grading has become a time-consuming and expensive part of metal production and manufacturing.

 With manufacturers now producing a vast range of metals, quality assurance and control standards have to be more robust.
 Analysis of materials coming in and products going out is a vitally important safeguard for anyone using metal in their manufacturing process.
-Even the output of 3D metal printing, soon to become a reality, will only be as good as the raw input allows, however clever it may be.
+Even the output of 3D metal printing, will only be as good as the raw input allows, however clever it may be.
 This will make grading an essential part of the process.

 Time and cost saving

 Metals analyzers are crucial to the determination of a metal’s chemical composition, which, together with mechanical and physical properties, is critical in determining quality and suitability.
 Analyzing metal on its way in, on its way out, and anywhere in between during the production process, is an essential part of the vigilance required to meet quality standards.
 Keeping up with the current plethora of standards and knowing their equivalents manually can be a timely and costly nightmare.
 So, too, is finding which grade is correct by application.

 In many companies, engineers have to search manually to discover what metals they require for particular applications.
 Hours can be spent deliberating over information on heat treatment, weldability and machinability, delaying projects while the costs mount.
 In addition, human error inherent in any complicated data input can yield incorrect results, which cost heavily in wasted time and materials, delays, reputation and customer retention – not to mention compensation should products cause damage and fatalities.